‘Sesame Street’ Star Elmo Gets His Own Talk Show, ‘The Not Too Late Show’

 Because Elmo’s talk show will likely air in the daytime, hence the “Not Too Late” title, perhaps he can follow more in the footsteps of Oprah than, say, a James Corden.

-When he’s not in the interviewer chair, Elmo is a great talk show guest.
+When he’s not in the interviewer’s chair, Elmo is a great talk show guest.
 During some of his past appearances on Jimmy Fallon’s late-night show, Elmo even helped make waffle grilled cheese.
 He’s also been known to team up with The Roots to sing the Sesame Street theme song.

 Fans were shocked when Clash resigned from the Elmo role in 2012 after he was embroiled in a personal scandal, as The Inquisitr previously reported.
 Elmo is currently voiced by Ryan Dillon, who received a Daytime Emmy nomination for his work.